rongnanlin/NGS/README.md

     bash dep/create_conda_env.sh
 ```

-3. To increase the read length supported by IDBA_ud, you have to re-compile IDBA_ud from the source as follows:
+3.To assemble paired-end reads with longer read length, you have to re-compile IDBA_ud from the source as follows:
- Modify "kMaxShortSequence" from 128 to 152 (or more) in /src/sequence/short_sequence.h
+    Modify the "kMaxShortSequence" from 128 to 152 (or more) in /src/sequence/short_sequence.h
     configure & make!

 ## Usage:
 All parameters are specified in the analyzer configuration file.